 Harcourts Otahuhu owner Mushtaq Sheikh certainly thought there was little illegitimate about it: “If the Government is paying then it is the Government that is doing a fraud,” he told Newsroom.

-His former employee, Vanessa Parker, didn’t share his opinion and blew the whistle on Harcourt’s Otahuhu’s activities to MSD.
+His former employee, Vanessa Parker, didn’t share his opinion and blew the whistle on Harcourt’s Otahuhu’s activities with MSD.

 “[the tenant is] like ‘who are you?’ and I said ‘I’m the property manager…I thought this property was vacant?”